Gazpromavia Flight 9608: Preliminary report

-According to the preliminary report, the aircraft was flying at 5000 ft with a nose pitch angle between 5 and 6 degrees, the Air Data Computer 1 indicated an angle of attack between 10 and 11.5 degrees, while the second computer indicated an angle of attack between 11 and 13.5 degrees; the aircraft was cruising at a speed of 230 knots.
+According to the preliminary report, the aircraft was flying at 5000 ft with a nose pitch angle between 5 and 6 degrees, the Air Data Computer 1 indicated an angle of attack between 10 and 11.5 degrees, while the second computer indicated an angle of attack between 11 and 13.5 degrees.
+The aircraft was cruising at a speed of 230 knots.
 The crew received the clearance to climb at 15000 ft (FL 150), but the aircraft initially seemed to climb, but then it started to descend.
 To correct it, the first officer tried to pull the nose of the aircraft up to nearly 14 degrees, causing the autopilot to disconnect.
 Then the captain took control of the aircraft and accelerated to 270 knots, arresting the descent.
 At 4500 ft, as the aircraft starting to ascend again, the crew turned off the autothrottle and, as a consequence, the aircraft's airspeed reached 308 knots, activating the overspeed warning.

 The crew then reported the unreliable airspeed to the ATC.
 Due to the excessive airspeed, the aircraft initiated a nose-up manoeuvre and activated the speed brakes to slow the airframe down.
 The ascent was arrested at around 4800 ft, but then the elevator automatically lowered the nose down to prevent an excessive angle of attack (AOA), so the aircraft started to descend again.
 At 3000 ft, the crew attempted to arrest the descent, but the elevators did not respond and the aircraft impacted with terrain in a wooded area with a velocity of 365 knots.

 Final report

 On 25 July 2025 the IAC released its final report.
-The accident had been caused by incorrect element installation of the speed and AOA protection systems, this caused the aircraft to dive into an uncontrolled dive with the pilots unable to regain control.
+The accident had been caused by incorrect element installation of the speed and AOA protection systems.
+This caused the aircraft to dive into an uncontrolled dive with the pilots unable to regain control.
 The IAC also made some recommendations.

-A source familiar with the situation told Izvestia that one of the engineers at the Lukhovitsky Aviation Plant installed two of the four angle-of-attack sensors with a deviation of approximately five degrees.This would have led to an (incorrect) activation of the stall warning system.
+A source familiar with the situation told Izvestia that one of the engineers at the Lukhovitsy Aviation Plant installed two of the four angle-of-attack sensors with a deviation of approximately five degrees.
+This would have led to an (incorrect) activation of the stall warning system.